 As one of the leading British saxophone quartets among the new generation of artists, the Ferio Saxophone Quartet consistently receives a highly enthusiastic reception from audiences and critics alike.

 In 2015 Ferio made their debut at the Purcell Room, as winners of The Philharmonia/Martin Musical Ensemble Award and during the same year were winners of the Royal Over-Seas League’s Ensemble Competition.
 They received the Tunnell Trust Award in 2014/15 and were Park Lane Group Artists for the 2016 season.
-The ensemble was a St. John’s Smith Square Young Artist 2016-2017; during the course of the year the scheme involved the quartet in a number of projects focusing on marketing, commissioning and outreach work in addition to a series of concerts.
+The ensemble was a St. John’s Smith Square Young Artist 2016-2017; during the course of the year this scheme involved the quartet in a number of projects focusing on marketing, commissioning and outreach work in addition to a series of concerts.

-Commissioning new music is an important strand of Ferio’s work.
+Commissioning new music is also an important strand of Ferio’s work.
 As Park Lane Group Artists, they gave the world premiere of the ‘Ludovico Technique’ by Laura Bowler which they subsequently performed at Wigmore Hall.
 They also work closely with composer Guillermo Lago and commissioned him to write a new work for the quartet.
 The resulting composition, inspired by three of William Wordsworth’s poems, received its premiere performance at St. John’s Smith Square, London, in April 2017.
 In May 2017 they gave the first performance of ‘Close Shave’ by Simon Rowland-Jones, which was commissioned by the St. John’s Smith Square Young Artists’ Scheme.